m7a/lo-nextcloud-docker/README_WIP.md

 All of the users are expected to be tech-savvy enough to instruct their clients to use TLS client certificates.
-In case you want to setup Nextcloud for less tech-savvy users consider dropping client certificates because it may be a PITA for some people to get right on their side.
+In case you want to setup Nextcloud for less experienced users consider dropping client certificates because they can be a PITA for some people to set up.

 Compared to other options like running an SSH server for storage, Nextcloud has a major advantage: It can do server-side encryption.
 If configured correctly,